Andros-Spica/ABM-tutorial-koeln-2022/README.md

 observer: (patch 16 16)
 ```

-Now, regarding `minDistOfLandToCentre`, we could simply bring it as a parameter to be set in the interface instead of hard-coded (*e.g.* as a slider).
+Now, regarding `minDistOfLandToCenter`, we could simply bring it as a parameter to be set in the interface instead of hard-coded (*e.g.* as a slider).
 This would be a better design, but we still would have a potential problem.
 Maybe you do not want the grid to be squared (*e.g.*, 33x33), but rectangular (*e.g.*, 100x20) instead.
 This is what you would get:

 ![](screenshots/BlockA_PondTrade_step01_replacing-magic-numbers-adapt-center_1.png)

 Again, not what we are looking for.
 No matter how strange our map is shaped, we want our pond to be always fully within the grid.
-To do this, we must modify our calculation of `minDistOfLandToCentre` to account for both width and height.
+To do this, we must modify our calculation of `minDistOfLandToCenter` to account for both width and height.
 One way of doing it is to calculate the radius for both dimensions and then choose the lowest value.

 ```NetLogo
 let minXDistOfLandToCenter round 0.5 * (world-width / 2) ; minimum distance in X